Student-Satellite-IITB/STADS-AJIT/Feature Extraction/Test_cases/Example/README.md

-# Example Testcase to Test Feature Extraction on the Ajit Emulator
+# Example Testcase
+Format of a testcase to test feature extraction on the Ajit emulator